aidanmelen/terraform-aws-security-group-v2/examples/rules_only/README.md

-# Rules only with pre-existing security group
+# Only rules with pre-existing security group

 Use the module to create rules for a pre-existing security group.